 Beginning in the middle part of the eighteenth century, this culture came to be leavened with a substantial infusion of Germans, a group largely absent from the South.
 Related peoples, with similar cultures and habits, they blended easily together in the new land to form a uniquely American breed.
 Disciplined, hard-working, and endlessly opportunistic, these people everywhere prevailed through sheer persistence.
 And wherever they went, there was prosperity.
 Protestant work ethic and all of that.
 Ever mindful of the need to produce produce produce, they lived and died by the merciless dictates of clocks and calendars, schedules and quotas.

-Germans were followed by a steady stream of immigrants from every corner of Europe, drawn by the irresistible opportunity to break free of the past in the prosperous, uniquely meritocratic, essentially class-less society taking shape in the North.
+Germans were eventually followed by a steady stream of immigrants from every corner of Europe, drawn by the irresistible opportunity to break free of the past in the prosperous, uniquely meritocratic, essentially class-less society taking shape in the North.
 Hard-nosed and pragmatic, this culture had little use for sentiment when there was work to be done.
 Anyone or anything that got in the way was simply pushed aside, or, if foolish enough to resist, destroyed.
 With determination, grit, and “Yankee ingenuity” these ambitious, driven people transformed their part of the world into a marvel of enterprise, on a scale never seen before in the history of humankind.
 In many ways, when we think “American,” this is what we mean.
 And to this group’s way of thinking the South was as an unruly child, who needed only to be brought into line.

 The end result of the clash between these two very different worlds was a foregone conclusion.
 Tradition, ardor, and honor were simply crushed beneath the remorseless wheels of progress.